Pension Benefit Guaranty Corporation.

 Start Amendment Part

-1. The authority citation for part 4902 is revised to read as follows: End Amendment Part
+1. The authority citation will continue to read as follows: End Amendment Part

 Start Amendment Part